Swedish Steam: A Tremendous Train Two Years in the Making

 Marco: It’s new to me!
 Thank you for this interesting information and for your time!

 Inspired to build your own steam engine?
 It fits so well in plenty of areas.
-Western, Steampunk, or even Fantasy like the new Hogwarts Express!
+Western, Steampunk, or even Fantasy like the Hogwarts Express!

 Which train would you like to see built out of LEGO with as much detail??
 Let us know in the comments below!